getpinga/fossbilling-epp-fred/README.md

 4. Configure from **Registrars** tab

 5. Add a new TLD using the module from the **New top level domain** tab.

+## TODO

+**Module is not functional at the moment**

+- modifyNS
+- nscheck+add in DomainCreate
+- enable/disable privacy
+- lock/unlock